Skip to product information

 View full details

-Flow Support comes from the plants traditionally used when women needed their bodies to move in harmony rather than in conflict – when calm, balance, and monthly ease mattered more than brute strength or endurance.
+blood leaf comes from the plants traditionally used when women needed their bodies to move in harmony rather than in conflict - when calm, balance, and monthly ease mattered more than brute strength or endurance.

 Modern evidence reinforces what the old systems understood.
 Cramp bark interacts with smooth-muscle pathways, reducing spasms and easing physical discomfort.
 Magnesium bisglycinate supports muscle relaxation, PMS symptoms, and nervous system steadiness.
 Vitamin B6 regulates neurotransmitters tied to mood and hormonal balance.
 Lemon balm reduces anxiety and irritability while supporting sleep.
 Passionflower deepens GABA activity, helping the mind settle without sedation.